 "A war is under way between genetically enhanced Coordinators and unmodified Naturals."

-On this day in 2004, Mutant X aired "In Between."
-This served as the eighteenth episode in the program's third (and final) season, and here's the plot summary as provided by IMDB.com:
+On this day in 2004 (in the U.S.), Mutant X aired "In Between."
+Officially, this served as the eighteenth episode in the program's third (and final) season, and here's the plot summary as provided by IMDB.com:

 "When Jesse's life hangs in the balance, Brennan must connect to him and lead him through past memories they've shared in order to save his life."